d-kozak/mongo-assignment/Assignment.md

 ```

 ## 6) Tf-idf
 This was a challenging task.
-In the end, I ended up using map-reduce to perform it.
+In the end, I ended up using MapReduce to perform it.
 I decided to calculate the importance of the word 'work'.
 First, I had to perform a precomputation
 to determine in how many reviews this word occurs.
 ```js